pagkly/Zed/Investopedia3/Negative Interest Rate.md

 Negative Interest Rate
 ## What Are Negative Interest Rates?

 Negative interest rates occur when borrowers are credited interest rather than paying interest to lenders.
-While this is a very unusual scenario, it is most likely to occur during a deep economic recession when monetary efforts and market forces have already pushed interest rates to their [nominal zero bound](https://www.investopedia.com/terms/z/zero-bound.asp).
+While this is a very unusual scenario, it is most likely to occur during a deep economic recession when monetary efforts and market forces have already pushed interest rates to their [[nominal zero bound]](https://www.investopedia.com/terms/z/zero-bound.asp).

-Typically, a central bank will charge commercial banks on their reserves as a form of [non-traditional expansionary monetary policy](https://www.investopedia.com/articles/investing/022415/how-unconventional-monetary-policy-works.asp), rather than crediting them interest.
+Typically, a central bank will charge commercial banks on their reserves as a form of [[non-traditional expansionary monetary policy]](https://www.investopedia.com/articles/investing/022415/how-unconventional-monetary-policy-works.asp), rather than crediting them interest.
 This extraordinary monetary policy tool is used to strongly encourage lending, spending, and investment rather than hoarding cash, which will lose value to negative deposit rates.
 Note that individual depositors will not be charged negative interest rates on their bank accounts.

 ### Key Takeaways